pewpewlive/hybroid-live/walker/README.md

 ##### **Methods:**

 1. `Type GetType()` - returns the type of the value in the form of a Type value
-2. `ast.LiteralExpr GetDefault()` - returns the default value in the form of a literal expression node
+2. `GetDefault() ast.LiteralExpr` - returns the default value in the form of a literal expression node

 ##### **Implementations:**